 - Mobile wallet integrations

-- Ability to make payments towards bills
+- Ability to make bill payments

-For these reasons, many customers started preferring self service instead of in person transactions and self service drew in a whole slew of new customers.
+For these reasons, many customers started preferring the self service solution instead of in person transactions and self service drew in a whole slew of new customers.
 For telecoms to compete today, digitizing operations has become a necessity.

 Are eSIMs Magic?